Project

 Btw: Can you point me to docs of window managers that suggest that?

-#8 Updated by David Herrmann almost 12 years ago
+#8 Updated by David Herrmann over 12 years ago

 I've seen the recommendation here: